brammittendorff/databaseconnect/README.md

 # A mongodb connector

-When you use an url for mongo db and you want a quick peek to see the databases and if its connecting you can use this application.
+When you use an uri for mongo db and you want a quick peek to see the databases.

 ## Requirements